Lan-Jingbo/lernaSound/README.md

 During video playback, if the chewing pace surpasses the specified threshold, the audio pitch of the video will be changed proportionally to the deviation from the norm of 50 chews per minute.

+## Main Models Used**:
+    MediaPipe Facemesh:

+    Library: TensorFlow.js Face Landmarks Detection Module
+    Purpose: Facial landmarks detection for chewing and gaze detection.

+- **Eye Aspect Ratio (EAR)**:

+    Purpose: Gaze detection to determine if the participant is watching the video.

+- **COCO-SSD**:

+    Library: TensorFlow.js
+    Purpose: Food item detection in video frames.

+- **Quantize Module**:

+    Library: npm
+    Purpose: Food color extraction from detected food items.

+- **Chewing Detection Model**
+    The chewing detection model leverages the MediaPipe Facemesh Model from the TensorFlow Face Landmarks Detection Module.
+The process involves:

+- **Facial Landmarks Detection**:
+    Identifying eye points (leftEye and rightEye) and jaw points defined as: const faceOvalIndexes = [
+    58, 172, 136, 150, 149, 176, 178, 148, 152, 377, 400, 378, 379, 365, 397, 288, 381
+    ];

+- **Chewing Activity Detection**:
+    Calculating the average distance between the eye points and the jaw points.
+    Detecting peaks in these distances over time using a low pass filter to eliminate small, non-chewing movements.
+    Calculating the chewing frequency as the inverse of the elapsed time between consecutive peaks.
+    Averaging the frequency over the most recent five peaks to obtain a more accurate chewing frequency.

+- **Eye Aspect Ratio (EAR) for Gaze Detection**
+    The EAR algorithm is used to detect if the participant is watching the video:

+    Calculation:

+    Measuring distances between key points around the eyes to get an EAR value.
+    Using a threshold to determine if the eyes are open or closed.

+- **Gaze Detection**:

+    If the EAR indicates that the eyes are open for more than 10 seconds, the isGazing state is set to true.
+    Food Detection Model
+    The COCO-SSD model from TensorFlow.js is used for detecting food items in video frames:

+- **COCO-SSD Model**:

+    A pre-trained object detection model on the COCO dataset.
+    Detects various objects, including food items, in a single pass, making it suitable for real-time applications.
+- **Food Detection**:

+    Loading the pre-trained model and running inference on video frames.
+    Filtering out food objects and marking them with bounding boxes.
+- **Food Color Extraction**
+    The quantize module is used to extract dominant colors from detected food items:

+- **Color Extraction**:
+Using the quantize module to extract up to five dominant colors from the food items.
+Performing this extraction in real-time for each frame containing food items.

 ### Notes

 npm version 9.5.1
 node version v18.16.0

 ## TODO